niuers/Learning-From-Data-A-Short-Course/bbgml101.md

 KL divergence >= 0, can be proved by using logz <= z - 1
 meaning of KL divergence: the information loss because we use one distribution to approximate another one

+Frequentist vs. Bayesian:
+1. Frequentist:
+You can do experiments all the time

+MAP agrees

+We don't want to merge frequentist and Bayesian models together. for frequentist, the prior is not uniform, we don't have uniform distribution through the R line.